Flash therapy is an experimental treatment modality delivering radiotherapy at ultra-high dose rates to treatment volumes in typically <1 second.

 - University of Miami Sylvester Comprehensive Cancer Center

 - VU University Medical Center Amsterdam

-FAST-01 is a first-in-human clinical trial evaluating the feasibility and safety of FLASH radiotherapy in patients with painful bone metastases of the extremities.
-A standard palliative dose fractionation regimen of 8 Gy in a single fraction is delivered with a 250MeV transmission proton beam at FLASH dose rates.
-The FAST-01 study is actively enrolling eligible patients at least 18 years of age at Cincinnati Children’s Hospital Medical Center (PI: Dr. J. Breneman).
+FAST-01 is a first-in-human clinical trial evaluating the feasibility and safety of Flash radiotherapy in patients with painful bone metastases of the extremities.
+A standard palliative dose fractionation regimen of 8 Gy in a single fraction is delivered with a 250MeV transmission proton beam at Flash dose rates.
+The FAST-01 study has completed enrollment at Cincinnati Children’s Hospital Medical Center (PI: Dr. J. Breneman).
 The design of the follow-up trial FAST-02 is underway.